 North Texas Catfish Guide Service launches at Lakeview Marina on the East side of the lake near Eagle Mountain Lake State Park.
 Trips are excellent all year round and we tailor the fishing trip based on what is biting best during each time of the year.

-Fall is an excellent time for catching both blue catfish and channel catfish on our trips and anglers can expect to catch good to excellent numbers of both species of fish on trips during this time and can often times catch some much sought after trophy class blue catfish on rod and reel.
-This is also often an excellent time to catch the much sought after trophy class blue catfish on rod and reel.
-The numbers of trophy class blue cats has really increased in recent years and this lake continues to produce excellent fish on our trips.
+Fall is an excellent time for catching both blue catfish and channel catfish on our trips and anglers can expect to catch good to excellent numbers of both species of fish on trips during this time and can oftentimes catch some much sought-after trophy class blue catfish on rod and reel.
+This is also often an excellent time to catch the much sought-after trophy-class blue catfish on rod and reel.
+The numbers of trophy-class blue cats have really increased in recent years and this lake continues to produce excellent fish on our trips.

 Summer fishing is typically excellent for channel catfish and some amazing numbers of channel catfish are caught on our fishing trips during this time.
 These trips typically offer excellent action for channel catfish and the blue catfish bite can be good during this time also.
 Summer is also an excellent time for night fishing for catfish as well.

 Location: Eagle Mountain Lake is on the West Fork Trinity River, just north of Fort Worth and Lake Worth in Tarrant County

 Maximum Depth: 47 feet

 Date Impounded: 1932